uf-reef-avl/ros_vrpn_client/README.md

 Installation
 ------------

-This installation assumes you have ROS installed and created a catkin workspace on your computer
+This installation assumes you have ROS installed and created a colcon workspace on your computer

-1. In the command terminal, move to your catkin workspace's src directory (cd catkin_ws/src)
+1. In the command terminal, move to your catkin workspace's src directory (cd colcon_ws/src)

 2. Once inside the catkin src directory type: git clone {this url repo}
 	and enter in your GitLab credentials when prompted

-3. Either move back out of your catkin src directory to use catkin_make or run catkin_build (ignore the warnings)
+3. Either move back out of your catkin src directory to use colcon build (ignore the warnings)

 4. Once done you can begin to use vrpn node with motive and optitrack